jodermo/angular-material-icons/README.md

 - This project utilizes the Angular framework and Angular Material components.
 - Icons are sourced from the Angular Material Icons library.

-## Contact

-For questions or inquiries, you can contact the project maintainer at [contact@html5-apps.com](mailto:contact@html5-apps.com).